-Looking for cheap business gas prices?
-We can help you compare business gas suppliers.
-We also have the latest data on how much an average UK business pays per kWh for their gas.
+Looking for great business gas rates?
+Compare business gas prices with us to see how much you can save.
+We also have the latest data on how much an average UK business pays per kWh on their business gas bills.

 You can start your comparison here.

 |Business Size||Average Business Gas Unit Price (excluding CCL)|